 For this reason when using WiFi frequencies there will be less compatibility problems, especially for those who travel a lot.

 2.4 GHz and 5 GHz are the frequencies used by WiFi so they may be prone to interference if within a crowded wireless location.

 Bluetooth is good but only at a short distance.

 Most Bluetooth voice communication will max out at 30 feet and much less when dictating.

 An advantage to Bluetooth is most devices such as smartphones can be paired, which allows a user to also answers calls easily.

 Do you have a favorite wireless headset for dictating to software?
 Let us know in the comments below.

-Having a good wireless headset that can transmit your voice and dictate well can be very freeing than a standard cord based solution.
+Having a good wireless headset that can transmit your voice and dictate well can be very freeing compared to a standard cord based solution.

 A USB or jack wired connections are usually the best way to dictate but there are many good wireless solutions although more expensive.

 The above are simply some of our choices with no doubt many more good units available.